 Tran has performed in Italy, Korea, China, Canada, and in 20 US states.
 He won multiple awards from the Wideman International Piano Competition, 3rd place from the American Prize, and invitations to the US Chopin National and Virginia Waring International.
 Tran was selected for a Gilmore Fellowship and has also performed at PianoTexas, Aspen, and Art of the Piano, where he worked with Jonathan Biss, Robert Levin, Leonard Slatkin, and Olga Kern.
+Tran was a guest pianist for Maria João Pires' first-ever Partitura Project in the US where he worked with and performed alongside her.

 Tran’s compositions have been performed across the US, including by the St. Lawrence String Quartet and the Friction Quartet.
 The SF Examiner reviewed his String Quartet as having “a tendency to thwart the usual expectations… fascinating”.
 His String Quartet also won the 1st Prize in Composition from the Pacific Musical Society, after which no 1st Prize was awarded for almost a decade.
 It can be heard on Tran’s album “Water” along with other original solo/chamber music.
 In addition to writing concert music, Tran has composed over 100 pedagogical pieces for different levels.

 Tran has given masterclasses and workshops for the Jacobs School of Music Young Pianists program, the National Federation of Music Clubs Conference, and for teachers in the Madison area.
 His scholarly edition of the Chopin Barcarolle Op.
-60 has been downloaded more than 3000 times and has been praised by International Chopin winner Kevin Kenner, Juilliard Professor Hung-Kuan Chen, and Van Cliburn Winner Jon Nakamatsu.
+60 has been downloaded more than 5000 times and has been praised by International Chopin winner Kevin Kenner, Juilliard Professor Hung-Kuan Chen, and Van Cliburn Winner Jon Nakamatsu.
 Tran’s students have won prizes for piano and composition and have gone on to pursue degrees at UC Berkeley and UCLA.

 His principal studies were with pianists Sharon Mann, Thomas Schultz, and Christopher Taylor; and with composers Jaroslaw Kapuscinski and Laura Schwendinger.
 He underwent additional piano studies with Julian Martin, Arie Vardi, and Kevin Kenner.
 Outside of music, Tran is also a youth chess coach.